Subscribe to the CSO YOUTUBE CHANNEL for pREMIERE notifications

 An accomplished chamber musician, concert soloist and recitalist, Alan toured extensively internationally.
 He has recorded for the Sony, EMI, Polygram, ABC Classics and Revolve labels, and is a featured artist in Pamela Weston’s book, Clarinet Virtuosi of Today.
 Alan is a permanent member of the Australia Ensemble and was a member of the Canberra Wind Soloists for more than twenty years.

 As a teacher, Alan Vivian has presented master classes throughout Australia and the world.
 He has been Visiting Artist at the Paris Conservatoire and In 2019 performed in Moscow as soloist with the orchestra of the Bolshoi Opera.
 Former students are scattered throughout the globe, having been competition prize winners, recipients of international scholarships, and occupying permanent positions in Australia’s orchestras.
-He was Professor of Clarinet at the Australian National University from 1985 until 2012.
+He was Senior Lecturer of Clarinet at the Australian National University from 1985 until 2012.